chaunceyt/migration-to-kubernetes/README.md

 - Team created a cluster, deployed the needed components, connect the cluster to a Gitlab project and ran a project from the environment.
 This cluster had two node-pools builder and worker.
 RBAC Manager (per user)
 - Training and Professional development. ([CKAD](certs/))
 - Reviewed Knative serving considering scale-to-zero for resource management
 - Reviewed Network Policies.
-GKE uses Tigera's [Calico](https://www.projectcalico.org/)
+GKE uses Tigera's [Calico](https://www.projectcalico.org/) [Demos](https://docs.projectcalico.org/v3.11/security/tutorials/kubernetes-policy-demo/kubernetes-demo)
 - Reviewed [Velero](https://velero.io/) for DR and as migration tool.
 Allowing us to migrate to other cloud providers Kubernetes offering with little effort if we needed to.
 - Reviewed SysDig Monitoring and watched their youtube playlist [here](https://www.youtube.com/playlist?list=PLrUjPk-W0lae7KuCFvmdbWj9Powm7Ryu0). (currently using in production)
+- Reviewed Horizonal Pod Autoscaler ([HPA](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/))
 - Team created migration plan
 - Team invited other projects that wanted to help us better understand the requirements needed to run the cluster.
 - Team member created starter project containing a Helm chart for the workloads